 The 3 wire transmitter is wired to the Gas Monitor through the signal input/output terminal block on the DSI board.
-The wiring for channel 1 and 2 is conveyed in the following Table 4-3.
+This wiring is still true if the 3-wire transmitter is a multidrop (AMC-122X).
+The wiring is conveyed in Table 4-3.